MCWE Definition of The Military Children

 - These children are living it now, whether through daily deployments, frequent moves, or simply carrying the heritage of service into their youth

-MCWE 2026 - Definition of the Military Child
+MCWE Definition of The Military Child

 The Military Child (The Lifelong Identity)